 Gas Production Units (GPUs)

-A Gas Production Unit (GPU) is a skid packaged piece of equipment used to regulate well stream flow, pressure, and temperature while helping to remove liquids from gas prior to further processing or pipeline delivery.
-GPUs are enclosed, self-contained equipment that perform a majority of the well stream fluid separation and are most commonly found in the Marcellus, Utica and Rockies Regions.
+A Gas Production Unit (GPU) is a skid-packaged piece of equipment that regulates well stream flow, pressure, and temperature while helping remove liquids from the gas before further processing or pipeline delivery.
+GPUs are enclosed, self-contained equipment that performs a majority of the well stream fluid separation commonly used in the Marcellus, Utica, and Rockies Regions.

 A GPU is the first step in liquid separation downstream of the wellhead.
-The GPU contains either a 2-Phase or 3-Phase Separator (depending on application) and includes an Indirect Fired Heater which utilizes a glycol/water mixture bath, firetube, and process coil.
-The firetube will heat the glycol/water mixture up to, most commonly, approximately 120 deg.
-F. so that the well stream fluid has adequate heat transferred through the coil prior to a pressure/temperature cut, which takes place at the coil choke.
-This pressure cut is necessary due to separator and / or downstream sales line restrictions.
+It contains either a 2- or 3-phase separator (depending on application) and an indirect fired heater using a glycol/water mixture bath, firetube, and process coil.
+The firetube will heat the glycol/water mixture up to, most commonly, approximately 185°F so that the well stream fluid has adequate heat transferred through the coil prior to a pressure/temperature cut, which takes place at the coil choke.
+This pressure cut is necessary due to restrictions on the separator and/or downstream sales line.

 Features

-• Engineered and Designed in accordance with ASME Section VIII Div.
+• Engineered and designed according ASME Section VIII Div.
 I, API 12K, & ASME B31.3

 • Optional Double Wall Bath Containment – Providing an interstitial space within the bath for glycol containment at 120% designed capacity.